 It is reported that a low-wing Vans RV 10 aircraft crashed

-into a building just short of the runway in Fullerton, Ca. on Jan.
-2,
+into a building just short of the runway in Fullerton,

 2025, I think about 2 pm.